 In this clip, we see that a succession of technological advancements has changed the way Kevin Hart listens to his satellite radio provider (SiriusXM.)
 When satellite radio was first introduced, it was considered revolutionary.
 Listeners could tune into their favorite radio stations anywhere their car could go.
 People were no longer limited to radio stations from their geographic location.
 One drawback of the service was that the technology was tied to a specific physical location – the car.

 Kevin Hart clearly thinks this is still the case as he is seen sitting in his car listening to SiriusXM.
-LL Cool J shows him he can now stream on his laptop and thus he is able to leave his car and continue listening to his favorite station!
+LL Cool J shows him he can now stream on his laptop and thus he can leave his car and continue listening to his favorite station!
 Eventually, he’s told that he can listen on his cell phone and even stream his station through his Alexa speaker.
 His mind is blown!
 Technological advancement has made all of this development possible.
 We now have greater flexibility about where we can listen to satellite radio.

 Thanks to Erin Yetter for the clip submission and commentary.